qiime2/paper2/sphinx_docs/index.rst

 The overview statistics (Figure 11) provide us the parameters used in the PERMANOVA test and the resulting values of test statistic and p-value.
-The boxplots (Figure 9) show the pairwise distance between cesarean and vaginal birth.
-Lastly, the table (Figure 9) summarizes the results from PERMANOVA and gives an additional q-value (adjusted p-value for multiple testing).
+The boxplots show the pairwise distance between cesarean and vaginal birth.
+Lastly, the table (in Figure 11) summarizes the results from PERMANOVA and gives an additional q-value (adjusted p-value for multiple testing).
 The PERMANOVA test confirms our initial assessment that vaginal borns microbial communities are not statistically different from cesarean born communities in